GameChangerFinance/dandelion-lite/README.md

 3. Do `ssh USER_NAME@SERVER_IP`

 To deploy or run Dandelion Lite:
+1. Install git: `sudo apt install git -y`
-1. Clone the repository to your local machine.`$ git clone https://github.com/GameChangerFinance/dandelion-lite.git`
+2. Clone the repository to your local machine.`$ git clone https://github.com/GameChangerFinance/dandelion-lite.git`
-2. Change current directory `$ cd dandelion-lite`
+3. Change current directory `$ cd dandelion-lite`
-2. Run `./scripts/dandoman.sh --podman-install` to install podman.
+4. Run `./scripts/dandoman.sh --podman-install` to install podman.
 Exit your user session with `$ exit`and log back in with ssh or your preferred method.
-3. Run Admin Tool `scripts/dandoman.sh` for setting up an initial `.env` file and installing dependencies such as Docker Compose and Podman.
+5. Run Admin Tool `scripts/dandoman.sh` for setting up an initial `.env` file and installing dependencies such as Docker Compose and Podman.
 Exit the gui by menu or `CTRL-C`.
 Exit your user session with `$ exit` and log back in with ssh or your preferred method.
-4. Edit/configure the environment variables the `.env` file.
+6. Edit/configure the environment variables the `.env` file.
 You can base it on the provided `env.example.<NETWORK>`.
-5. Run `scripts/dandoman.sh` > `Docker->Docker Up/Reload` on Admin Tool or `docker compose up -d` to start the services.
+7. Run `scripts/dandoman.sh` > `Docker->Docker Up/Reload` on Admin Tool or `docker compose up -d` to start the services.
-6. Monitor that node has reached tip and `scripts/dandoman.sh` > `Docker->Docker Status` to ensure none of the containers are `DOWN` or `UP (unhealthy)` state.
+8. Monitor that node has reached tip and `scripts/dandoman.sh` > `Docker->Docker Status` to ensure none of the containers are `DOWN` or `UP (unhealthy)` state.
-7. Once on tip, execute `scripts/dandoman.sh` > `Setup->Initialise Postgres` to deploy custom RPCs and test via PostgREST/HAProxy endpoints using curl:
+9. Once on tip, execute `scripts/dandoman.sh` > `Setup->Initialise Postgres` to deploy custom RPCs and test via PostgREST/HAProxy endpoints using curl:
 ```bash
 # Check if the node is synced using docker
 docker inspect --format "{{json .State.Health }}" dandolite-preprod-cardano-node-ogmios-1 | jq